Bible Study Overview: Jonah for Today’s Disciple

 Was Jonah a historical figure or a parable-like story?

 Jonah is presented as a historical prophet (2 Kings 14:25, ESV).
 The narrative has literary artistry, but Scripture treats Jonah as a real person and event.
-Jesus referenced Jonah’s experience as a sign (Matthew 12:39–41, ESV), strengthening the historical reading while also acknowledging the story’s symbolic weight.
+Jesus referenced Jonah’s experience as a sign (Matthew 12:39–41, ESV), which supports a historical reading while noting the story’s symbolic weight.
 The book speaks as both history and a carefully crafted theology of mercy.

 How does Jonah relate to God’s heart for enemies or outsiders?

 Jonah highlights God’s compassion for those we fear or dislike.
-Nineveh’s repentance shows that no community is beyond the reach of grace.
+Nineveh’s repentance shows that no community is beyond the reach of grace, much like our Bible study overview of Ruth.
 The sailors’ reverence and the city’s turning reveal that God’s concern crosses borders and categories.
 The book invites us to pray for cities, nations, and neighbors with hopeful humility.

 What does the great fish teach us about God’s ways?

-The fish is less a spectacle and more a sign of rescue.
+The fish is a sign of rescue, not a spectacle.
 God appoints the fish not as punishment but as preservation, giving Jonah space to pray and be redirected.
 It shows that God can use unexpected means to bring us back to life-giving paths, even when we feel swallowed by circumstances.

 Practices that help Jonah’s message take root